 Melt a couple of dabs of unsalted butter or warm a couple of tablespoons of extra virgin olive oil in a separate pan.
-Add the peeled onions or scallions and a spoonful of water and simmer several minutes or until the onions are just tender; don’t fry the onions.
+Add the peeled onions or scallions and a spoonful of water and simmer for several minutes or until the onions are just tender; don’t fry the onions.
 Add the peas and ½ cup water or so and salt lightly.
 Stew until the peas are just tender, about 3 or 4 minutes.
 Season or garnish to taste.
 Serve immediately.

 Cooking peas with new potatoes

 Peas and new potatoes are a flavorful spring dish.
-Combine small new potatoes—about 8 to 16 new potatoes to a pound, with water to cover and a dash of coarse salt in a medium-size saucepan over medium-high heat and bring to a boil; cook until the potatoes are just tender when pierced with a sharp knife or fork, about 15 minutes for a pound of potatoes.
+Combine small new potatoes—about 8 to 16 new potatoes to a pound, with water to cover and a dash of coarse salt in a medium-sized saucepan over medium-high heat and bring to a boil; cook until the potatoes are just tender when pierced with a sharp knife or fork, about 15 minutes for a pound of potatoes.

 Drain away the water and return the potatoes to the saucepan along with enough cream to cover.
 Place the pan over medium heat and swirl the potatoes around so they are coated with the cream and the cream just starts to bubble.
-Reduce the heat to low, add the peas and stir.
+Reduce the heat to low, add the peas, and stir.
 Simmer until the peas are just tender, about 2 or 3 minutes.
-Remove from heat, season to taste with salt and pepper.
+Remove from heat, and season to taste with salt and pepper.
 Serve immediately.

 Cooking peas with mushrooms

 Melt butter in a heavy saucepan.
 Add mushrooms—coarsely chopped chanterelles, shiitakes, or button mushrooms—an equal amount to the peas you plan to cook.
 Sauté the mushrooms until just soft.
-Add crème fraiche—about a cup for each pound of peas you plan to cook–and reduce by one half.
+Add crème fraiche—about a cup for each pound of peas you plan to cook–and reduce by one-half.
 Add freshly shelled peas and simmer over low heat until the peas are just tender, about 20 minutes for a pound of peas.
 Season to taste with salt, freshly ground black pepper, and your herb of choice; try chopped leaves of cilantro, tarragon, parsley, or mint.

 Cooking peas with a medley of seasonal vegetables

-Any vegetables that can be simply boiled or steamed and dressed with butter are a good match to freshly shelled peas: asparagus, celery, cabbage, green or yellow beans, lima beans, cauliflower, broccoli, Brussels sprouts, beets, kohlrabi, parsnips, rutabagas, or turnips.
+Any vegetables that can be simply boiled or steamed and dressed with butter are a good match to freshly shelled peas: asparagus, celery, cabbage, green or yellow beans, lima beans, beets, cauliflower, broccoli, Brussels sprouts, beets, kohlrabi, parsnips, rutabagas, or turnips.
 Add any two of these to peas to prepare a medley of seasonal vegetables.

 Follow the cooking instructions above to prepare each vegetable.
-Prepare the more solid vegetables first (use the list above in inverse order); root vegetables such as beets, kohlrabi, parsnips, rutabagas, and turnips are prepared much as carrots.
+Prepare the more solid vegetables first (use the list above in inverse order); root vegetables such as beets, kohlrabi, parsnips, rutabagas, and turnips are prepared much like carrots.
 Less solid vegetables are prepared much as mushrooms.
 Prepared separately they are transferred in the final step to a serving bowl and mixed with the hot peas and tossed with butter and seasoning.

 Cooking peas in the pod

-Snow peas and sugar snap peas are commonly cooked in the pods.
+Snow peas and sugar snap peas are commonly cooked in pods.
 The string must be removed from sugar snap peas before they are cooked.
 Snap off the stem end and pull the string away easily.
 Steam, sauté, stir-fry, or boil snap and snow peas until the pods are tender-crisp.
 Taste to be sure.
 Serve them separately or mix them tossed with butter or sesame oil until just coated and seasoned to taste.
 Serve immediately.